Will Social Security Benefits Count As Income for a Dependent?

 - Do Social Security benefits count as income for a dependent?
 Find out the answer to this question and related topics in this article from Health Advisor.

-The short answer is yes, Social Security income is counted as income for dependents, but the full answer is a bit more complicated, especially when it comes to taxes.
+Social Security income is counted as income for dependents, but it can get complicated, especially when it comes to taxes.
 Find out more information about dependent adult Social Security benefits below.

 The IRS and Dependents